JeremyBenson11/text-game-parser/README.md

 # notes

 This is a work in progress.
-There are still minor issues.
+There may be minor issues.
+Feel free to report any.